ChilloutVR-Team/docs/docs/official/legal/privacy-policy.md

 measure traffic within our site.

 ##### Social logins
-Alpha Blend Interactive UG (haftungsbeschränkt) also offers Social Logins for ease of use of its services.
+The ChilloutVR Team also offers Social Logins for ease of use of its services.
 The data collected from this interaction will always be secured and will never become publicly available at any time.
 The Social Logins are provided by Gaming platform called Steam (steamcommunity.com) and chat platform called Discord (discordapp.com).